OI-wiki/i18n/docs/misc/stern-brocot.md

 \end{array}
 $$

 Obviously, the above algorithm for constructing Stern-Brocot tree is also suitable for constructing the Farey sequence.
-Because the numbers in the Stern-Brocot tree are the minimal fraction, a slight modification of the boundary conditions (denominator) can form the code for constructing the Farey sequence.
-You can think of the Farey sequence $F_i$ as a subsequence of the sequence obtained after the $i-1$ iteration of Stern-Brocot.
+Because the numbers in the Stern-Brocot tree are the irreducible fraction, a slight modification of the boundary conditions (denominator) can form the code for constructing the Farey sequence.
+You can think the Farey sequence $F_i$ as a subsequence of the sequence obtained after the $i-1$-th iteration of Stern-Brocot.

 The Farey sequence also satisfies the irreducibility and monotonicity, and satisfies a property similar to the Stern-Brocot tree: for the three consecutive numbers $\frac ab,\frac xy,\frac cd$ in the sequence, there is $x=a +c,y=b+d$ .
 This can be easily proved, so we won't repeat it here.